 Let’s start with what doesn’t work – just calling yourself something new, thinking that people will see you differently.
 “We’re more than a bank; we’re a financial services company.”
 Same branches, same people, same customer experience – what’s different?

 But image can be changed.
-I remember the time when the primary reason you went to the drug store was to buy medicine.
+I remember the time when the primary reason you went to the drug store was to buy medicine; unlike these days, wherein many misguided youth buy prescripted drug and end up in rehabs in Miami Fl.
 On a recent trip to Florida, I saw a Walgreen pharmacy selling bicycles.
 Image is changed by what you do, beyond just what you say.
 Change the bank customer experience beyond rates, rates, and rates.

 You can do something that establishes your bank’s credibility beyond your narrow image.
 Give your customers something they desperately want – easy to understand information and guidance from someone they trust.
 Your customers feel they have been turned upside down over the past few years.
 They want help making financial decisions with the issues they face as they go through life.
 Give them the information they need, when they need it, and their image of you will change.
 They will see you as a resource for answers and be ready to do business.